 on a larger scale than hundredths of degrees, or for different time

 periods.
-I guess that's why it's always shown as anomalies in
+I guess that's why it's always shown as anomalies in hundredths

 of a degree.
-Some might—and did—warn of "an approaching ice age" from
+Some might—and did—warn of "an approaching ice age" from the

 apparent declining trend from 1940 through 1980.
-As a matter of fact,
+As a matter of fact, it

 was pretty much the same folks.